mikenguyen13/data_analysis/_book/21-quasi-experimental.md

 3. [Placebo Tests]: estimate another RD (1) on another location or subject (that did not receive the treatment) or (2) use another date.
 4. Plot RD discontinuity on continuous controls
 5. Donut RD to see if avoiding the selection close to the cutoff would yield better results [@barreca2011]
-6. Test for autoregression (using only pre-treatment data).
-If there is evidence for autoregression, include the lagged dpednetnvariable
+6. Test for auto-regression (using only pre-treatment data).
+If there is evidence for autoregression, include the lagged dpednetn variable
-7. Augmented local linear (no need to use global polynomail and avoid over-fitting)
+7. Augmented local linear (no need to use global polynomial and avoid over-fitting)
-    1. Use full sample to exclude the effect of important predicotrs
+    1. Use full sample to exclude the effect of important predictors

-    2. Estiamte the conditioned second stage on a smaller sample bandwidth
+    2. Estimate the conditioned second stage on a smaller sample bandwidth

 Examples from [@hausman2018, p.
 534] in